GianMarcoZampa/ProvaEsame/README.md

 	    	"in":true
     }
-Sending only one element in the ***param*** arraywill return an array of ItinerantMarket which contains only elements with the specified value in the not null fields.
+Sending only one element in the ***param*** array will return an array of ItinerantMarket which contains only elements with the specified value in the not null fields.
 Sending more than one element will return an array which either the values.
-The boolean ***in*** will specify if the request is a not request.
+The boolean ***in*** will specify if the request is a *not* request.
 In this case the filter will return an array of elements which doesn't contain the values in the request body.

 ## Conditional Filter Example
 This is an example for a /cfilter POST request

     http://localhost:8080/data/cfilter

  The body of the request may contain an array of conditional filters:

      [
     	{